Bryan Reynolds Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.8 strikeouts per nine innings compiled by the Athletics pitching staff ranks 27th in MLB.

-- The Athletics have a 6.70 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.69 team ERA that ranks last across all league pitching staffs.

-- The Athletics surrender the most home runs in baseball (101 total, 1.7 per game).
+- Athletics pitchers combine to surrender 101 total home runs at a clip of 1.6 per game (most in baseball).

-- The left-hander last pitched on Wednesday against the Atlanta Braves, when he went six innings, allowing one earned run while giving up four hits.
+- His last time out was on Wednesday against the Atlanta Braves, when the right-hander went 4 2/3 innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.